kny5/fabacademy_antonio_anaya/docs/assignments/week18.md

 ### Revenue streams:

-The revenue streams are still unknown but the goal price for monthly suscription to adquire the device will be 1000 MXN Month per device per farm with after sales support.
+The revenue streams are still unknown but the goal price for monthly subscription to acquire the device will be 1000 MXN Month per device per farm with after sales support.
 The device its planned to have a annual price of 6'000 MXN.
 Pesos.
 And the after sales support of 600 MXN month.

+They're three streams of income:

+- Monthly subscription 1'000 MXN that includes the device rent and support.
+- One time payment for the device of $6'000 MXN and one year support included.
+- Extra after sales support 600 MXN per month.

+#### Details

+The annual production of milk in the Tropical south zone of Mexico has been 1500 million liters per year from the year 2000 to the year 2010.

+The average revenue of a small dairy producer in the south region in Mexico, which is the poorest region the country is a minimum of 4.2 MXN per liter, and the minimum production per day its an average of 13 liters per day per cow.
+The minimum amount of cattle to be part of the local dairy association is 10 cows.

+So the minimum brute income will be around 16'000 MXN per month with an approximate production cost of 75% the final income per month will be 3'000 MXN per month.
+This income its for the smallest of the associates but they represent only 10% of the total of producers and the average cattle per producers its around 70 cows.

+The real cost per device as a product its yet to be determined, the plan its to make a revenue of it, still the numbers are difficult to say given the current state of the project, in the next stages I'll update the amounts in this section.